swiftsam/swiftsam.github.io/_posts/2015-10-29-dont-trust-your-spreadsheet.md

 In the near term, look for smaller pieces of the analytical workflow which would benefit especially from the efficiencies of reproducible, programmatic analysis and reporting.
 Good candidates are reports that are updated frequently, require extensive collaboration, or are constantly hung up on discussions over details of implementation or interpretation.

 Changing workflows and acquiring new skills is always an investment, but the dividends here are better collaboration, efficient iteration, transparency in process and confidence in the claims and recommendations you make.
 It’s worth it.

+This post was originally published [on the Betterment blog](https://www.betterment.com/resources/modern-data-analysis-dont-trust-your-spreadsheet/)
+{: .notice}